gorgusdev/neutral-state-router/README.md

 be used to provide an object that will be merged into `configs` of the state.
 The callback will only be called once and it has to return a promise or promise like object.

+The `RouterConfigExtensionManager` class can be used to create the result of an extension callback.
+Using the `RouterConfigExtensionManager` configured states with a specified base path of names can be built up just like on the main router object.

 When matching to an URL the list of matched states might be only a prefix match of the full URL.
 In that case the router will search backwards in the list for a state with an `errorPath` value.
 The activated state will then become the state identified by the dot separated path from `errorPath`